|Workshop by aj_houston||posted 05-21-2009 03:29 AM||1554 reads||0 times favorited||5 comments|

 click the marker to see the address

-Table Saw: Ridgid TS2400 contractor saw with the older type of lift stand (decent based on my available space).
+Table Saw: Ridgid TS2400 contractor saw with the older type of lift stand (someday I will get a cabinet saw).
 Freud blades and stacked dado set.

 Compound Miter Saw: Delta MS250 10” (entry-level saw I bought for a trim project; upgrade needed)

 Drill Press: Ridgid DP15501 15” with a small shop-built table and fence

 Other drills: Milwaukee 0234-1 1/2” hole shooter, Ryobi 3/8” 18V cordless, (old) Craftsman 3/8” corded-dedicated to pocket hole drilling.

 Router/Table: Milwaukee 5616-24 2 1/4hp router and a portable table, fixed and plunge bases (great!)

 Sanders: DeWalt D26453 (random orbital), Makita BO4552 (sheet), Hitatchi SB 8V2 (belt)